EliasLeguizamon123/valhapi/README.md

 Valhapi is an API developed with FastAPI.
 This project includes instructions for setting up and running the API on a Windows environment.

 > [!NOTE]
-> This project at the moment only have windows support.
+> This project currently only works on Windows OS for the database URL, but Im working on changing this.

 ## Requirements